So, what does a well-seasoned skillet look like?

 Or you’re not baking the pan long enough or at a hot enough temperature.

-When seasoning your skillet, you want the temperature to go higher than the smoke point of whatever oil you’re using.
+When seasoning your skillet, you want to heat the pan to the oil’s smoke point or higher.

-And you want to bake it long enough for the oil to polymerize.
+And you’ll want to bake it long enough for the oil to polymerize, usually an hour.

 There are hundreds of seasoning methods, all claiming their way is the best way.

 I have no doubt that many methods work.
 I’m not sure there is a best way, though.

 Regardless of the method, if the oil doesn’t polymerize (bake into the pan all the way), it will be sticky.